Pro Players Have Skill, You (Probably) Don't

 When I was a younger coach, I had the chance to work alongside some really great coaches - at Tennis Canada, Tennis Scotland, on tour.
 In most of these settings, the players (who ranged in age from 10 to 25) were all considered elite with respect to their age groups.
 And in all cases, you’d be surprised at how much time these coaches spent on impact points.

 These were coaches who were either former players or had worked with some of the best in the world.
-In fact, very little practice time was actually spent on traditional ‘technical’ training.
-Again, I’m not saying that technical training (form) doesn’t have a place but it should be implemented to facilitate either improved skills or to produce a better shot given the tactical scenario.
+In fact, very little practice time was actually spent on traditional ‘technical’ training (compared to what you see on social media these days).
+Again, I’m not saying that technical training (form) doesn’t have a place but it should be implemented to facilitate either improved skills, to produce a better shot given the tactical scenario or because it is mechanically deficient and could lead to an injury in the long run.

 That said, the proportion of time spent on technique - from what I see - is misaligned.
 Focusing on skills will often times improve technique more than trying to hold a mental image of a body part while swinging.
 This process, according to Timothy Gallwey (author of the Inner Game series of books) and Adam Young (golf coach and author) call ‘the natural way of learning’.